Deploy Guide: Docker Standalone

 You will need a root account or sudo access:

-Create a new user plxtra
+su -Create a new user plxtra with docker access:

-groupadd plxtrauseradd -m -g plxtra -G docker plxtrapasswd plxtraexit
+groupadd plxtrauseradd -m -g plxtra -G docker plxtrapasswd plxtraexitSwitch to the plxtra user to continue this guide:

-su plxtra
+su plxtra-

 Follow the instructions appropriate to your distribution to install Docker and PowerShell.